noteed/sentry/README.md

 is to keep running programs.
 For each configured program (called an entry in its configuration) , multiple processes can be started.

+Currently Sentry runs on Linux only.

 ## Install

-The development version can be installed by cloning the repository and using
+The development version can be installed by cloning the Git repository and using cabal:
-cabal:

     > git clone git://github.com/noteed/sentry.git
     > cd sentry && cabal install